-In the polar angle distribution, the ZH process is almost flat in the polar angle direction, while the other two processes are more forward region dominated.
-A large solid angle coverage is essential to characterize and to distinguish different physics processes, and a coverage of $|\cos(\theta)| = 0.99$ is benchmarked.
+In the polar angle distribution, the ZH process is almost flat, while the other two processes are more forward region dominated.
+A large solid angle coverage is essential for high acceptance and for the separation of different processes.
+Thus a coverage of $|\cos(\theta)| = 0.99$ is benchmarked.
 In the energy distribution, these three processes share the same pattern.
-For energies below 20 GeV, these distributions follow an exponential distribution, while in the high energy side there is a flat plateau with a steep cliff.
-Therefore, the CEPC detector should have a high efficiency track reconstruction, especially for these low energy tracks.
-Meanwhile, it should have an excellent momentum resolution and linearity for a wide energy range (0.1-120 GeV).
+The energy spectra fall rapidly at low energies and flatten out somewhat at high energies with steep kinematic cliffs.
+Therefore, the CEPC detector should have an efficient track reconstruction, especially for these low energy tracks.
+Meanwhile, it should have an excellent momentum resolution and linearity for a wide energy range $(0.1\text{--}120\,\text{GeV})$ .

-For tracks within the detector acceptance and transverse momenta larger than 1 GeV, we request an track finding efficiency better than 99%.
-In order to measure the $H \to \mu^+\mu^-$ signal and to reconstruct precisely the Higgs boson mass from the recoil mass distribution at $\ell^+\ell^-H$ events, the momentum resolution is required to achieve a per mille level relatively.
+For tracks within the detector acceptance and transverse momenta larger than 1 GeV, a track finding efficiency better than 99% is required.
+In order to measure the $H \to \mu^+\mu^-$ signal and to reconstruct precisely the Higgs boson mass from the recoil mass distribution at $ZH \to \ell^+\ell^-H$ events, the momentum resolution is required to achieve a per mille level relatively.

-3.2.3 CHARGED LEPTONS
+3.2.3 LEPTONS

-The charged lepton is one of the most important physics signatures and it plays a crucial role in the classification of different physics events.
-A high efficiency and high purity charged lepton identification is fundamental for the CEPC physics program.
+Leptons (electrons and muons) are one of the most important physics signatures and play a crucial role in the classification of different physics events.
+An efficient lepton identification with high purity is fundamental for the CEPC physics program.

-At the CEPC Higgs factory operation, roughly 7% of the Higgs bosons are generated with a pair of charged leptons.
-These $\ell^+\ell^-H$ samples are the golden signal for the Higgs
+Approximately 7% of the Higgs bosons are produced with a pair of leptons.
+The $\ell^+\ell^-H$ events are golden events for the Higgs boson recoil mass analyses.
+Figure 3.4 shows the

-Figure 3.4: The energy spectrum of the prompt leptons and the charged particles in the e^+e^-H events (a) and the $\mu^+\mu^-H$ events (b).
+Figure 3.4: The energy spectrum of the prompt leptons and the charged particles in the $e^+e^-H$ events (a) and the $\mu^+\mu^-H$ events (b).
 Most of the prompt leptons are generated from the Z boson decay in the $ZH,Z\to\ell^+\ell^-$ events, therefore, their energy spectrum exhibits a flat plateau from 20 to 90 GeV.
 Therefore, the CEPC detector is required to identify those leptons with high efficiency and high purity.
-The prompt electron/positron energy spectrum in the e^+e^-H events (the left plot) exhibit a tiny low energy peak, which is induced from the Z fusion events.
+The prompt electron/positron energy spectrum in the $e^+e^-H$ events (the left plot) exhibit a tiny low energy peak, which is induced from the Z fusion events.

-boson recoil mass analyses.
-Figure 3.4 shows the energy distribution of the prompt leptons and these generated in Higgs boson decay cascade.
-The prompt muons in $\mu^+\mu^-H$ events have a flat energy distribution within the kinematic range (20-100 GeV) and a low energy tail induced by the Z boson width and final state radiation (FSR).
-The prompt electron-positron pair in e^+e^-H events follows a similar pattern, except the population increases at energy smaller than 10 GeV.
-This low-energy peak is mainly induced by the Z fusion events where one of the two scattered electrons is produced with low momentum.
+energy distributions of the leptons produced in association with the Higgs bosons and those produced in the Higgs boson decay cascades.
+The prompt muons in $\mu^+\mu^-H$ events have a flat energy distribution between 20-90 GeV and a low energy tail induced by offshell Z bosons and final state radiation (FSR).
+The prompt electrons in $e^+e^-H$ events follow a similar pattern, except the population increases at energ below 10 GeV.
+This low-energy enhancement is mainly due to the Z fusion events.

-The Higgs boson decay also generates leptons, which is mostly concentrated in the low energy side, but can have energies as high as 70 GeV.
-These high energy leptons are mainly generated from $H \to \tau^+ \tau^-, ZZ^, WW^$ decay cascades.
+Leptons produced in the Higgs boson decays have softer energy spectra, but can have energies as high as 70 GeV.
+These high energy leptons are mainly produced in the $H \to \tau^+\tau^-, ZZ^, WW^$ decay cascades.

-The basic requirements on the lepton identification for the CEPC detector is, to identify the prompt charged leptons with high efficiency and high purity.
-Therefore, we require a lepton identification with efficiency higher than 99% and misidentification rate smaller than 2% for energetic isolated leptons (energetic means energy higher than 5 GeV).
-These requirements are also essential for the identification of $H \to \tau^+ \tau^-$ events and the semi-leptonic/leptonic decays modes of $H \to ZZ^, WW^$ events.
+The basic requirements on the lepton identification for the CEPC detector is, to identify the prompt leptons with high efficiency and high purity.
+Therefore, a lepton identification with efficiency higher than 99% and misidentification rate smaller than 2% is required for isolated leptons with energies above 5 GeV.

-The charged leptons produced in the numerous jets generated in the Higgs boson decay cascades can be crucial for the jet flavor tagging and jet charge reconstruction.
-Therefore, a good identification of leptons in jets is highly advantageous.
-More detailed study is needed to quantify the requirements on the lepton-in-jet identification.
+Leptons from heavy quark decays are important for the jet flavor tagging and charge measurement.
+Therefore, a good identification of leptons in jets will be highly beneficial.
+However, more study is needed to quantify the requirements on the lepton-in-jet identification.